skyportal/kowalski/readme.md

 cd kowalski
 ```

-Create `secrets.json` with the secrets:
+Create `secrets.json` with the secrets.
+Come up with strong passwords!
 ```json
 {
   "server" : {